microsoft/vscode-cmake-tools/docs/cmake-presets.md

 Configure Preset templates default to the Visual Studio generator on Windows, and Ninja on Linux and macOS.
 You can specify a new generator with the `generator` option in a Configure Preset.
 This is equivalent to passing `-G` to CMake from the command line.
 See [CMake generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#:~:text=A%20CMake%20Generator%20is%20responsible%20for%20writing%20the,what%20native%20build%20system%20is%20to%20be%20used) for more information.

+> [!NOTE]
-> Note: Windows developers: Make sure to set `architecture.strategy` and `toolset.strategy` to `external` when building with a command-line generator like Ninja, on Windows.
+> Windows developers: Make sure to set `architecture.strategy` and `toolset.strategy` to `external` when building with a command-line generator like Ninja, on Windows.

 ### Set and reference environment variables